Editor: Aaron S. Allen

 Submissions must be formatted as follows:

-- Email an attachment of a MS Word document as well as a PDF file that includes (in order) title, author(s), biography/biographies (100 words max per author), abstract (for Essays only), and main text.
+- Email an attachment of a MS Word document as well as a PDF that includes (in order) title, author(s), biography/biographies (100 words max per author), abstract (for Essays only), and main text.
 In the text of the email, make clear the type of submission (outlined above.)

 - Indicate where to embed visual and/or audio materials.
 Images should have a resolution of at least 200PPI.